natechuchu/finger-jams/README.md

 ## Future Work
 Improvements:
-- Speed of camera startup
+- Optimize the speed of camera startup
-- More data collected
+- Collect more data
-- More accurate model
 - Increased processing time of input to output

 Different features to include:
-- Different majors
+- Add different majors
-- Different sound outputs
+- Incorporate different sound outputs
-- Songs to play along
+- Have songs to play along
-- Turning it into a mobile app
+- Turn it into a mobile app